leagreguric/Cas-Simo/README.md

 - On the left side:
   - Logo
-  - Games
 - On the right side:
 - Login (a link to the Login page) if the user is not logged in
-- Profile (a link to the Profile page) if the user is logged in
+- Profile (a link to the Bet history page) if the user is logged in
+- Add funds (a link to the Add funds page) if the user is an admin
+- User balance
 - Logout (a link to the Logout page) if the user is logged in
-- Bet History (a link to the Bet History page) if the user is logged in
 2. **Hardware<a name="_page10_x127.56_y481.62"></a> Interfaces**

 The application will be hosted on a secure web server running on Linux or Windows.

 3. **Software<a name="_page10_x127.56_y564.27"></a> Interfaces**

-The application will use Django 4.1, the database will be SQLite, and the frontend framework will be Bootstrap.
+The application will use Django 4.1, the database will be SQLite, and the frontend will be written with SCSS and jQuery.

 4. **Communications<a name="_page10_x127.56_y646.92"></a> Interfaces**